MPH-Bali/green-village-project/README.md

 The app is designed to only look at a given day for all the forms and tables.
 The day can be changed using **$firestore.changeDate(DATE)**.

+### Notifications
+To use in-app toasts emit message and type to the manager component (example: $emit('message', 'your message', 'success'))

 ---

 ## Back End